acrlabs/simkube/docs/infra/ci-sim.md

           trace-path: path/to/your/trace
 ```

+## 4. You now have a simulation workflow
+Test your workflow by manually dispatching it in the actions menu or pushing some code

-## 4. Collect and analyze your results
+## 5. Collect and analyze your results
 [COMING SOON!]